pyOpenSci/software-peer-review/how-to/author-guide.md

 Are you considering submitting a package for review with pyOpenSci?
 You've come to the right place!
-Below you will find the steps that you need to follow to submit a package to pyOpenSci for peer review along with some additional resources that you may find useful.
+Below you will find the steps that you need to follow to submit a package to pyOpenSci for peer review.

 ## Peer review resources